arretx/sphinxtechnicalwriting/source/continuousdeployment.rst

    .. important:: Make sure you have copied the token, as explained in the GitHub docs.

    This token is basically the keys to the GitHub repo kingdom.
 You need to give it to Travis so that Travis can push the output files to your repository.
-Like most access token, it's a generally a wise idea to encrypt it.
+Like most access token, it's a generally a wise idea to encrypt it, we will take care of this in a later step.

-#. `Encrypt the token <https://docs.travis-ci.com/user/environment-variables#Defining-encrypted-variables-in-.travis.yml>`__ that you created and copied in the previous step.
-#.
-Keep the encrypted token preciously.

 You have configured Travis and GitHub so that Travis can push changes to your repo.
 You can now tell Travis what to do with your repo.